DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 3. **Akatta** (Non-Doership)
 4. **Wu Wei** (Non-Action/Effortless Action)

 "The beauty of this system is its dynamic nature," Marcus continued.
-"You don't choose one freedom and stick with it—you adjust the 'wheel' based on what each moment requires."
+"You don't choose one freedom and stick with it—you make gentle adjustments based on what each moment requires.
+Like balancing a pencil, the closer you get to equilibrium, the less force is needed.
+Any heavy-handed approach will create more imbalance."

 Sarah felt intrigued.
 This sounded like exactly what she needed—a sophisticated toolkit for different types of challenges.